jjloomis/wordpress-aesop-story-engine-basics/adding-content-to-your-site/making-a-post-private.md

 To make your Post private:

-1. In your Post, go to the Publish area (upper right) and click the Edit link next to Visibility: Public.
+1. In your Post, go to the Publish area (upper-right) and click the Edit link next to Visibility: Public.
 2. Click the Private radio button.
 Then click OK.
 3. When finished, click Update.